 GO BIG ON CBD SEO

 As we mentioned earlier, a lot of people are looking not just for CBD products but also for information about CBD in general.
 Reliable information.
-This means that one of your biggest CBD marketing strategies should revolve around organic SEO.
+This means that one of your biggest CBD marketing strategies should revolve around organic SEO (and this is exactly what any CBD marketing would tell you to start with).

 Again though, this is where you’ll need to tread carefully, and your best bet really is working with an SEO agency with proven CBD marketing experience.
 Most of the SEO basics are the same as a standard e commerce or local retail SEO campaign, but there are still caveats and restrictions that have to be kept in mind at all times.